Key Points

 • Any other electronic mode

-Person has to use above mentioned electronic system for accepting loan, deposit or specified sum only if:
+Person has to use above mentioned electronic system for accepting loan, deposit or advance in relation to immovable property only if:

 1) Amount of loan, deposit or specified sum is Rs.
 20000 or more.